 - Right to Make Entry Directive 3530-002A

-- The Harmonized Tariff Schedule will be provided electronically on exam day beginning in 2020.
-The HTS will have basic search functions.
-Examinees still have the option to bring in their paper HTS if desired.
+- The Harmonized Tariff Schedule and regulations will be provided electronically on exam day.
+The HTS will have basic search functions but may likely have system issues.
+We recommend examinees bring in their paper HTS and regulations for use.

 The exam tests knowledge of U.S. Customs regulations, classification, valuation, broker regulation, and entry preparation.
 It is advisable that students have some experience in import operations or customs brokerage.
 U.S. Government regulations require that applicants for a broker license be at least twenty-one (21) years of age and U.S. citizens.
 To sit for the exam, one must be at least eighteen (18) years of age and a U.S. citizen on the day of the exam.
 All participants must have the Harmonized Tariff Schedules of the United States (Basic Edition) and the Customs Regulation.
 A loose-leaf edition of the regulations is also available.
 Please make sure you have received the latest updates with your purchase.